eclizs/AOL_DS/README.md

 5. Exit\n

-•	If user choose menu 1 (“Release a new slang word”), then the program will: o	Ask the user to input the new slang word.
-Validate that the slang word must be more than 1 character and contains no space. o	Ask the user to input the description (meaning) of the new word.
-Validate that the description must be more than 1 word. o	Store the new released slang word to a Trie data structure along with its description.
+•	If user choose menu 1 (“Release a new slang word”), then the program will:
+-	Ask the user to input the new slang word.
+Validate that the slang word must be more than 1 character and contains no space.
+-	Ask the user to input the description (meaning) of the new word.
+Validate that the description must be more than 1 word.
+-	Store the new released slang word to a Trie data structure along with its description.

 Input a new slang word [Must be more than 1 characters and contains no space]: d Input a new slang word [Must be more than 1 characters and contains no space]: d a